dabamos/dmpack/README.md

 `libdmpack.so` is in your library search path, for example:

 ```
-$ gfortran -o example example.f90 /usr/local/lib/libdmpack.a
+$ gfortran -I/usr/local/include/dmpack -o example example.f90 /usr/local/lib/libdmpack.a
 ```

 Depending on which parts of the DMPACK library are used by third-party applications, additional shared libraries have to be linked.
-You probably have to pass the directory containing the DMPACK module files with argument `-I`.
+The directory containing the DMPACK module files is passed through argument `-I`.

 | Module         | Libraries     | Linker Libraries                                      |
 |----------------|---------------|-------------------------------------------------------|